 The talented graphic facilitator Kristine Nygaard of Kiss the frog, whom I had the pleasure of meeting at FRESH 2013, has created a delightful one-minute video introducing The Solution Room, a plenary session I facilitate for 20 – 300 people that engages and connects participants, and provides just-in-time peer support and answers to their most pressing professional problems.
 Thanks Kristine!

 My session Designing Participation Into Your Meetings will, unsurprisingly, include a fair number of interactive exercises: human spectrograms, pair share, The Three Questions, a mild experience of chaos, and others.
 My goal is to motivate participants to incorporate participant-driven and participation-rich design elements into their meetings.

 There’s been a lot of interest in The Solution Room, a session that I co-facilitated last July at Meeting Professionals International World Education Congress in Orlando, Florida.
-It is one of the most popular sessions I’ve been asked to facilitate at conferences this year.
+It is one of the most popular sessions I’ve facilitated at conferences this year.
 So here’s some information about the session…oh, and don’t miss the two-minute video of participant testimonials at the end of this post!

 Enough round tables seating 6-8 people for every participant to have a seat.